manjaro-sway/manjaro-sway/SUPPORT.md

 ### why do my keyboard settings from the installer have no effect?

-sway is doing keyboard settings using xkb not supported by the manjaro installer. please refer [here](https://wiki.archlinux.org/title/Sway#Keymap) for help.
+Manjaro installer controls keyboard settings using xkb, sway doesn't support it.
+Please refer [here](https://wiki.archlinux.org/title/Sway#Keymap) for help.

 ### why do my auto-login settings from the installer have no effect?